SAS Student Handbook

 11. Instructors and administrators do not have the authority to unilaterally limit or deny a student an SAS approved accommodation.
 Instructors and administrators do not have the right to access student diagnostic information or other specific information regarding a student’s disability.

-12. Students are encouraged to contact SAS immediately to resolve any difficulties they may be experience in obtaining approved accommodations.
+12. Students are encouraged to contact SAS immediately to resolve any difficulties they may experience in obtaining approved accommodations.

 13. If a student does not present an instructor with a letter of accommodation, the instructor is not required to provide the approved accommodations.
 Similarly, the student should be aware that instructors are not required to provide accommodations that SAS did not list on the letter of accommodation.